Sydney Medical School

-The University of Sydney School of Medicine, also known as Sydney Medical School (SMS) is the graduate medical school of the University of Sydney.
-Established in 1856, it is the first medical school in Australia.
-In 2018, Sydney Medical School joined the newly formed Faculty of Medicine and Health at the University of Sydney.
-SMS is ranked 19th in the world and second in Australia in the 2021 QS Subject Rankings for medicine.
+The University of Sydney School of Medicine, also known as Sydney Medical School (SMS), is the graduate medical school of the University of Sydney.
+It was established in 1856, making it the first medical school in Australia.
+Sydney Medical School is ranked equal 26th in the world and second in Australia in the 2026 QS Subject Rankings for medicine.

 The School has a large and diverse faculty to support its missions in education, research, and health care.
 Each year, it has over 1,100 medical students and 2,000 postgraduate students undertaking coursework and research-training programs.

 History

 Sydney Medical School was established in 1856 as The University of Sydney Faculty of Medicine by a group of University of Edinburgh Medical School graduates, Thomas Peter Anderson Stuart, Charles Nicholson and Alexander McCormick.

 Sydney Medical Program

 Sydney Medical School offers a four-year graduate medical program.
 Key course features include a hybrid problem-based learning model, early clinical exposure, online learning resources, and a focus on evidence-based medicine, which were modelled on aspects of the New Pathway Doctor of Medicine (MD) program at Harvard Medical School.
 The curriculum has won numerous teaching awards and is licensed to universities in the UK, South Africa and the Middle East and to other universities in Australia.

 First introduced in 1997, the graduate medical program originally led to the degrees of Bachelor of Medicine and Bachelor of Surgery (MBBS) for historical reasons.
 Since 2014, the MD has replaced the MBBS as the title of the medical degree conferred by the Sydney Medical Program.

 Entry into the Sydney Medical Program is on the basis of an applicant's grade point average (GPA) and Graduate Medical School Admissions Test (GAMSAT) score.
 International applicants may submit a GAMSAT score or Medical College Admission Test (MCAT) score with their application.
 Applicants who achieve a satisfactory GPA (5.0, or 4.5 for rural applicants) are ranked for admissions offers on the basis of their GAMSAT or MCAT score.
 Each year's cohort has approximately 300 students enrolled, an appreciable proportion of which are international students.